programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 {% include figure.html caption="Correspondence analysis of selected Parliamentary Committees for 1st Session of Stephen Harper Government" filename="figure6.png" %}

 The chi squared p-value for this result moves only slightly towards zero, to 0.71.
 We still cannot draw any quantitative conclusions about a clear relationship between CPCs and MPs.
 For our data, this is not too important a result.
 Maybe if we polled the MPs about what CPC was the most productive or important, we may find lower p-values.
 The inertia on the horizontal axis has about doubled, suggesting that FINA (Finance) is an outlier on the graph compared to the other portfolios.

-Roughly, we could say that economic concerns fall to the right of the y-axis and social concerns fall to the left.
-So one of the "reasons" for choosing MPs for membership in committees is to distinguish between social and economic concerns.
+The meaning of a CA depends on a qualitative interpretation of the plot.
+Looking at the elements in the Harper graph, for instance, we might say that economic concerns fall to the right of the y-axis and social concerns fall to the left.
+So one of the "reasons" for choosing MPs for membership in committees in Harper's government appears to be to distinguish between social and economic concerns.

 However, when we run the same analysis with the Trudeau government ...